Accessible on demand

 Voiceover screen reader on those devices.
 The app for the TV is

-to be the same for the app version.
+same for the app version.

 TVNZ on demand